how to register a PT

 3. Documents

-There are many essential documents required to establish a PT.
+There are many essential required documents required to establish a PT.
 Some of them are identification number, NPWP, IMB, Domicile Certificate, Lease Letter, and also proof of the last building tax payment.

 Therefore, prepare all these documents to expedite creating your company.